Will Rogers World Airport Expansion Project, Oklahoma , USA

 In the new terminal, most shops are now located inside the security checkpoints, allowing passengers to arrive early, go through check-in and security procedures and still have shops and restaurants to interest them while they wait to board their flight.

 Alongside the national news, gift and food outlets are Oklahoma businesses such as Sonic restaurant and a host of other outlets that feature traditional Oklahoma products and tastes.
+The latest addition in May 2007 was a new smoothie, coffee and sandwich concession run by First Class Concessions of San Diego.

 "The airport architecture features a combination of native stone and plate glass."

-The Trust derives most of its funds from three main sources.
+The trust derives most of its funds from three main sources.

 For capital projects, AA Senior Lien and A+ Junior Lien bonds (as rated by Standard & Poor's) are sold to investors, while Airport Improvement Project (AIP) grants are obtained from the Federal Aviation Administration (FAA) to fund improvements that affect aircraft and airfield operations.